International Quadball Association: Title 9 ¾

-IQA membership

-To compete in the World Cup, teams must be registered IQA members.
-However, due to the IQA's gender rule which encourages gender equality, some teams (any single-sex schools) are excluded from playing, like Smith College and Wellesley College.
-For the 2013-14 season, the IQA has changed its membership policy to reflect its movement towards a more established sport.
-The policy includes two forms of membership: regular and tournament as well as individual membership.
-Teams in North America must subscribe to be tournament-level teams to be allowed to go to their regional tournament and thus qualify for the World Cup, whereas non-North American teams can qualify through their regionals on just a basic membership.

-For the 2014-15 season, membership will change once more, where there will be a minimal, per-team IQA fee (to be decided) and fees decided by each member country.
-US Quidditch has released their fee structure as of 20 March 2014.

 Tournaments

 IQA World Cup

 The World Cup is the IQA's tournament for national teams.
 Any quidditch-playing nation is offered the chance at competing on the world level at this tournament.
 The latest iteration was held in Florence, Italy in June/July 2018, with the US taking first place and Belgium coming in second.

 The original World Cup was titled both "Summer Games" to match the Olympics being held in London, UK and "Global Games."
 July 2012 saw five national teams from around the world compete in this first international tournament run by the IQA, taking place in University Parks, Oxford, England.
 The five teams were from the US, Canada, France, UK, and Australia.

 European Games

 The IQA European Games is the regional tournament held every off-year alongside the World Cup.
 The inaugural Games were held in Sarteano, Italy in July 2015 which saw 12 nations compete with France being the winner over the UK.